trymnilsen/kingdomarchitect/CODE_GUIDELINES.md

 - **Cover what, why, and when.
 Leave how to the code.** Explain what a symbol represents, why it exists, and when a caller reaches for it.
 The mechanics are already visible below the comment.
-- **Write down the decision and its reason.** The load-bearing line is the one that stops a future reader from undoing a choice, like "read fresh each render rather than stored, so it can't go stale."
+- **Write down the decision and its reason.** The line worth keeping is the one that stops a future reader from undoing a choice, like "read fresh each render rather than stored, so it can't go stale."
 - **Prefer a concrete example over abstraction.** "A button uses the pressed